-PLANS have been unveiled to make Leeds to best city for children and young people to grow up in.
+Kids launch drive to make Leeds the best city for children to grow up in

 Children from primary schools in the city have helped to launch a child-friendly version of the Leeds Children and Young People’s Plan 2015-2019, which puts a “relentless focus” on improvement.